 - COSMETOLOGY INSTRUCTOR LICENSE: Cosmetology License + 3 Years Active Work Experience + Instructor Exam

 Vermont Cosmetology License Renewal

 Cosmetology license renewal in Vermont happens every two years on November 30 in odd-numbered years.
-The cost to renew practitioners' licenses is $120.
-Vermont requires 24 cosmetology continuing education hours to renew instructor licenses only, but CEUs are always recommended to stay current in the industry.
+The cost to renew a cosmetology license is $130.
+The Board sends out renewal reminders in October.
+Vermont requires 24 cosmetology continuing education hours to renew instructor licenses.
+Six of these hours must be in the art of teaching, and the rest should be in your field of study.
+However, CEUs are always recommended to stay current in the industry.

 Cosmetology License Reciprocity (Transfer) in Vermont

 To be eligible for licensure by endorsement, you must pay a fee of $110 and submit a completed endorsement application to the Board.
 You must have evidence of your professional training submitted to the Board.
 It should show that you’ve completed 1000 hours for barber licensure, 1500 hours for cosmetology licensure, 400 hours for manicurist licensure, or 600 hours for esthetician licensure.